-(1) "County family services agency" means the county department of job and family services (CDJFS), the public children services agency (PCSA), and the child support enforcement agency (CSEA) or as described in section 329.
+(1) "County family services agency" (CFSA) means the county department of job and family services (CDJFS), the public children services agency (PCSA), and the child support enforcement agency (CSEA) or as described in section 329.
 40 of the Revised Code, a joint CDJFS formed by entering into a written agreement between boards of county commissioners.

 (3) "Financial assistance" means all cash, reimbursements, allocations of funds, cash draws, and property that is provided by ODJFS to a county family services agency.
 All requirements in this rule related to "financial assistance" also apply to local public money, as defined in section 117.01 of the Revised Code, used by the county to match state or federal funds.
 The term "financial assistance" does not include technical assistance provided by ODJFS to the board of county commissioners or to any county family services agency.

 (B) ODJFS receives federal grant awards from various federal agencies.
 These federal grant awards require ODJFS, as a condition of receiving federal funds, to comply with the terms and conditions of the grant awards including the program and fiscal requirements of the program for which the grants provide federal funds.
 When a county family services agency receives financial assistance from ODJFS that includes funds from a federal grant, the accountability for and use of the financial assistance by the county family services agency must comply with all federal terms, conditions, regulations, and restrictions that apply to the use of financial assistance awarded to ODJFS through grants from a federal agency.